Yandex Cloud

 • --websql-access: Enables running SQL queries on cluster databases from the Yandex Cloud management console using Yandex WebSQL.
 The default value is false.

 • --serverless-access: Enables access to the cluster from Yandex Cloud Functions.
 The default value is false.
-For details on setting up access, see this Cloud Functions article.
+For more information about setting up access, see this Cloud Functions guide.

 • --yandexquery-access: Enables access to the cluster from Yandex Query.
 This feature is in the Preview stage and can be enabled upon request.